 2.)
 Once you are able to hold the Frog Tuck for 10-15 seconds it’s time to advance to the Tuck Lever.
-The difference is that you are now straightening your back out from it’s rounded position so that it’s parallel to the ground – though your body remains ‘tucked’ with you knees drawn up.
-Your weight distribution will to shift, and inevitably, you’ll notice that holding yourself up becomes more difficult.
+The difference is that you are now straightening your back out from its rounded position so that it’s parallel to the ground – through your body remains ‘tucked’ with your knees drawn up.
+Your weight distribution will shift, and inevitably, you’ll notice that holding yourself up becomes more difficult.
 Stay at this progression until you can hold for 10-15 seconds.
 This next progression heavily engages your back and core so we recommend working in other exercises that build core strength – such as crunches or knees-to-chests.

 3.)
 The next progression is the Single Leg Front Lever.
 From the Tuck Lever extend one leg out and while keeping your other leg bent and elevated in the ‘tuck’ position.
 Your whole body should be parallel to the ground during this exercise.
 You’ll know you are ready to advance when you can hold each leg up for 10-15 seconds.
 Fight to avoid bending at the waist.

 4.)
 To nail the Full Front Lever, you’ll now extend both legs out so your entire body is parallel to the ground.
 Your arms should be locked out without bending.
 When you get to this position make sure you point your toes forward (away from your body).
 Pointing your toes engages your calf muscles, which offers the sensation of pushing out the other direction and places less strain on your upper body.
 Once you’re able to reach this position its time to give yourself a pat on the back and keep working to hold it longer.